 What if I can’t make it to the top?

-If you need to descend early, one of our medically-trained Mountain Guides will assist you down the mountain.
-They know a network of shortcuts to escort you to your next campsite as efficiently and safely as possible.
+If you need to descend early, a medically-trained Mountain Guide will assist you down the mountain.
+Your guides know a network of shortcuts and will escort you to your next campsite as efficiently and safely as possible.

 What if I’m slow?

 Don’t worry!
-We have one guide for every three trekkers, so you can move at your own pace.
-Besides, our guides will remind you to move pole, pole (slowly, slowly) anyway; hiking at a slow and steady pace gives your body a chance to acclimatize to the altitude.
+Thomson treks have one guide for every three trekkers, so you can move at your own pace.
+Besides, your guides will remind you to move pole, pole (slowly, slowly) anyway; hiking at a slow and steady pace gives your body a chance to acclimatize to the altitude.

 What route do I descend?